romandebruyne/romandebruyne.github.io/README.md

 #### 2. Value Investing with Python:

-Own project with a series of notebooks including functions to gather, modify and evaluate stock/company data in accordance to the widely known value investing approach.
+Personal project with a series of notebooks including functions to gather, modify and evaluate stock/company data in accordance to the widely known value investing approach.